HenrikDA/blynk-server/README.md

 Registered users are stored locally in TMP dir of your system in file "user.db".
 So after the restart you don't have to register again.

-## Local server setup
-TODO

-### Behind wifi router
-In case you need to run Blynk server behind wifi-router and want it to be accessible from internet you have to add port-forwarding rule on your router.
-This is required in order to forward all of the requests that come to the router within the local network to Blynk server, Im my router it look like this: {image here}

 ## Licensing
 [MIT license](https://bitbucket.org/theblynk/blynk-server/src/c1b06bca3183aba9ea9ed1fad37b856d25cd8a10/license.txt?at=master)